 Based on your results, you should try to learn and work in bright light when possible.
-Read the following recommendations and select the ones you think would work best for you.
+Read the following j recommendations and select the ones you think would work best for you.

-If you're in a place that is too dimly lit, try sitting closer to a window.

-Take care to avoid shadows on your reading material.

-- Make sure you have enough overhead lighting or lamps and windows available in your study area. - Let your family members know that you need bright light for studying and learning.
+recommendations and select the ones you think would work best for you.
+During Instruction or Activities If you're in a place that is too dimly lit, try sitting closer to a window.
+Working on Assignments or Independent Tasks Take care to avoid shadows on your reading material.
+Preparing for Tests or Presentations Make sure you have enough overhead lighting or lamps and windows available in your study area.
+Let your family members know that you need bright light for studying and learning.